willmendesneto/willmendesneto.github.io/content/posts/publishing-angular-module-with-np-package/index.md

   This is one of the posts about the improvements I've done on ngx-feature-toggle module and in today the topic is: how to publish a new…
 date: '2018-08-15T13:32:40.738Z'
-categories: []
-keywords: []
-path: /blog/publishing-angular-module-with-np-package
+path: /posts/publishing-angular-module-with-np-package
 category: "post"
-lang: end
+lang: en
 layout: post
 author: Wilson Mendes
-tags: ['wordpress', 'jekyll']
+tags: ['angular', 'tooling', 'module']
 ---

 This is one of the posts about the improvements I've done on [ngx-feature-toggle module](https://github.com/willmendesneto/ngx-feature-toggle/) and in today the topic is: how to publish a new version of my angular module or angular application.